The first time you visit, you will:

 - No flash or tripods are allowed.

-When quoting from non-book materials, citations should include:
+When quoting from non-book materials, basic citations should at minimum include:

 Before publishing quotations or excerpts from any materials, permission must be obtained from the Director of Special Collections and/or the holder of the copyright.
 Consult the Special Collections website for the permission-to-publish form and further information.